-- We analyzed components of products for necessary conflict minerals and assessed the risks they contain conflict minerals from the Covered Countries. - We required identified suppliers to complete a survey based on the Conflict-Free Sourcing Initiative's ("CFSI") Conflict Minerals Reporting Template. - We reviewed the responses received for completeness and followed up with suppliers that did not return a completed survey.
+- We analyzed components of products for necessary conflict minerals and assessed the risks they contain conflict minerals from the Covered Countries. - We required identified suppliers to complete a survey based on the Conflict-Free Sourcing Initiative's ("CFSI") Conflict Minerals Reporting Template. - We reviewed the responses received and followed up with suppliers that did not return a completed survey.
 We reviewed survey responses and validated them for completeness and sufficiency.
 Based on this review, each survey was assigned a conflict minerals status code.
-Specific supplier corrective actions will depend on factors such as supplier size, risk level and supplier capabilities. - We reviewed aggregate supplier survey responses and reported key metrics during our regular conflict minerals core team meetings. - We conducted a review of summary smelter information received to determine if the smelter has been certified as conflict free or presents a "red flag" as defined by the OECD Guidance.
+Specific supplier corrective actions depend on factors such as supplier size, risk level and supplier capabilities. - Our conflict minerals core team reviewed aggregate supplier survey responses and key reporting metrics. - We conducted a review of summary smelter information received to determine if the smelter has been certified as CFSI Conflict Free/Compliant, indicating the highest degree of certified conformance with CFSI protocols and global responsible sourcing standards, or presents a "red flag" as defined by the OECD Guidance.
 To make the determination of each smelter's conflict status, we relied upon information provided by CFSI.
-CFSI conducts a Conflict Free Smelter Program, under which it certifies smelters and refiners worldwide as being conflict free after confirming specific information, including country of origin, for conflict minerals that the smelter/refiner may purchase for its operations.
-CFSI makes available to the public the list of smelters/refiners that it has certified as conflict free.
+CFSI conducts a Conflict Free Smelter Program under which it certifies smelters and refiners worldwide after confirming specific information, including country of origin, for conflict minerals that the smelter/refiner may purchase for its operations.
+CFSI makes available to the public the list of smelters/refiners that it has certified as Conflict Free/Compliant.